nevermined-io/docs-legacy/docs/architecture/integrations/filecoin/filecoin-storage.md

 What we call a Data Ecosystem is an environment where independent organizations can cooperate with each other to publish, discover, and access data and the associated assets and services.
 Nevermined enables the usage of data without the members of these ecosystems having to lose control of their assets.
 One of the main principles of Nevermined is that Data Owners and Providers always keep control of their data.
 The solution is designed to be integrated with existing Big Data environments and allows for the execution of models or algorithms in-situ, or where the data resides.
 With Nevermined, the data never moves; instead the algorithms and models move to where the data sits.

 Currently Nevermined integrated with the most popular centralized/cloud based storage providers (Amazon S3, Azure, etc.).
-This document details the integration Nevermined with Filecoin allowing to:
+This document details the integration of Nevermined with Filecoin allowing to:

 - Use Filecoin as one of the options supported allowing Nevermined users to publish & share their data via Filecoin
 - Facilitate access control & data monetization of Filecoin existing data